zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/Array/FirstDuplicateValue.md

 class Program {

   public int firstDuplicateValue(int[] array) {

-    for(int i = 0; i < array.length; i++){
+    // loop through the array of integers for(int i = 0; i < array.length; i++){
+      // calculate the new index based on the absolute value of the current integer in the array
       int newIndex = Math.abs(array[i]) - 1;
-      if(array[newIndex] < 0){
+      // if the value at the new index is negative, return the absolute value of the current integer if(array[newIndex] < 0){
         return Math.abs(array[i]);
       }

-      array[newIndex] = array[newIndex] * -1;
+      // otherwise, negate the value at the new index to mark it as visited array[newIndex] = array[newIndex] * -1;
     }
-    return -1;
+    // if no duplicates are found, return -1 return -1;
   }
 }